Ipratropium bromide, fenoterol hydrobromide.

 Distribution: Kinetic parameters describing the disposition of ipratropium were calculated from plasma concentrations after i.v. administration.
 A rapid biphasic decline in plasma concentrations is observed.
 The apparent volume of distribution at steady-state (Vdss) is approximately 176 L (≈ 2.4 L/kg).
 The drug is minimally (less than 20%) bound to plasma proteins.

+It is not known if the placental barrier is crossed.
 Non-clinical studies with rats and dogs, revealed that the quarternary amine ipratropium does not cross the blood-brain barrier.

 Binding of the main urinary metabolites to the muscarinic receptor is negligible and the metabolites have to be regarded as ineffective.

 Biotransformation: After intravenous administration approximately 60% of a dose is metabolised, the major portion probably in the liver by oxidation.